Cleaning Guides

 Leather chairs and sofas come in a wide variety of finishes and each one requires a cleaning approach of its own.
 The methods discussed here are mainly for protected leather as it is the most common.

-Homemade
+Homemade leather cleaner

 1. Vacuum your sofa to get rid of any surface dirt which can scratch the leather.

-2. Wipe the sofa surface with a dry, clean microfibre cloth
+2. Wipe the sofa surface with a dry, clean microfibre cloth.

 4. Wipe the sofa with a rag dipped into the solution.
-It should be damp, not wet.
+It should be damp, not soaking wet.

 5. Wipe the sofa and rinse the rag regularly.
 Try to use as little liquid as possible.